Home > Mac Data Recovery Tips

 If these steps and software help you out of trouble, why don't you share them to help others?

-Fix 3.
-Reconnect the external drive & restart Mac
+Fix 2.
+Reconnect the external drive & restart the Mac

-If the connection fails, your external hard drive is not detected by your Mac, let alone recognized by macOS, and shows up.
+If the connection fails, your Mac won't detect the external hard drive, let alone recognize it and show up.

-Therefore, if you can't find the external hard drive on your Mac, check to see if the external hard drive is properly connected with the following steps:
+Therefore, if you can't find the external hard drive on your Mac, reconnect the external hard drive to make sure the connection is good and let macOS re-detect the drive.
+Personally, my external drive was visible after a reconnection.

-- Slowly and deliberately replug the external hard drive into your Mac.
+3. Slowly and deliberately, plug the external hard drive into your Mac.

-A defective USB cable will block the external drive from establishing a connection with your Mac.
+Usually, you need to use USB cables and ports to connect external drives to your Mac.
+A defective USB cable and port will make a short circuit, blocking the external drive from establishing a connection with your Mac.
 Thus, the external hard drive is not showing up on your Mac.
-You can try another compatible cable and reconnect your external hard disk.

 Some desktop external hard drives like Seagate Backup Plus and WD Elements Desktop require electricity to light up, spin, and transfer data.
-Lacking enough power will make the external hard drive not recognized by your Mac.
+Lacking enough power can lead to the Mac not recognizing the external hard drive.

 So, check if they are externally connected to a power socket with its provided power adaptor.

-If you are working on MacBook, MacBook Air, and MacBook Pro models, do not be in low-power mode.
-External hard drives can't work correctly if there is not enough power being supplied to the USB ports.
+I have to alert you of one matter.
+If you are working on MacBook, MacBook Air, and MacBook Pro models, do not go in low-power mode.
+External hard drives can't work correctly when the USB ports do not have enough power.

 Fix 6.
 Check the format compatibility of the drive

 Disk Utility displays all the internal and external hard drives detected by your Mac and their basic info.
-You can open Finder > Applications > Utilities > Disk Utility to check the format of the external hard drive.
+You can open Disk Utility (Finder > Applications > Utilities) to check the format of the external hard drive.

 If your external hard drive is formatted with NTFS, continue reading: NTFS External Hard Drives Not Mounting/Working on Mac (Sonoma/Ventura)

-Besides, if the external hard drive is formatted with an unrecognizable file system, like Linux EXT3 and EXT4, the only solution is to reformat it to make it compatible with your Mac.
-Remember to back up your data before erasing.
+Besides, if the external hard drive is formatted with an unrecognizable file system, like Linux EXT3 and EXT4, the only solution is to reformat it.
+Reformatting the drive can make it compatible with your Mac.
+Remember to back up your data before erasing the external disk.

 Note: If your external fusion drive is not showing up on Mac, you can check if it is recognized as two separate drives by macOS in Disk Utility.